chm-dev/GTS-watchface-bundle/readme.md

 Project consists of 3 elements.

-Decompiler created in python, my scripts in nodejs
+Decompiler created in python, my scripts in nodejs and watchface editor.

+These instructions will result in making self-contained bundle, just as one in releases.

 ### Python watchface decompiler: